SemanticMediaWiki/SemanticCite/docs/04-scite.md

 ## Citation text

-The property `Citation text` contains the formatted output of a citation resource used for the [referencelist](05-referencelist.md) display and is normally generated by a template output but content can also be added directly using the `|citation text=` parameter which adds the text value **as-is** without additional processing.
+The property `Citation text` contains the formatted output of a citation resource and is used when the [referencelist](05-referencelist.md) is generated.
+The text is formatted using assinged template or can be added directly (without further processing) in its final form to the `|citation text=` parameter.

 ```
 {{#scite:Einstein 1956